 Why is that?

-When we 'fall back,' it means more than just an extra hour in bed.
-Daylight savings also comes with earlier sunsets and darker days.
-And that might hurt your sleep schedule (because your circadian rhythm gets thrown off), which could lead to mood disorder episodes.
+As we lose daylight this time of year, that might hurt your sleep schedule (because your circadian rhythm gets thrown off), which could lead to mood disorder episodes.
 Especially if you’ve experienced seasonal depression before.
 SAD is most common around the holidays but sometimes people experience it the other way around, in the summer.

 Back up.
 What exactly is seasonal affective disorder, and do I have it?

 It’s a form of depression that affects people during the same season every year (most often in fall and winter).
 Experts say darker and colder days are to thank.
 It affects around 5 percent of the US population, and largely women.
 Symptoms are consistent with depression and include things like irritability, difficulty concentrating, hopelessness, and low energy.
 If you suffer from fall and winter SAD, you may also feel super tired, and crave carbs (more than usual).

 Well, that’s me all the time this year.

 You’re not alone.
 Studies show that the proportion of Americans exhibiting symptoms of depression has increased dramatically since the pandemic started—all the more reason to be on alert for the onset of SAD.

 Therapy with a professional might help you learn to manage it.
 Or you can try one of these at-home remedies:

 For when you realize your step count is at 20…Take a walk.
 This probably seems like obvious advice, but exposure to sunlight is key to fighting SAD.
 So is exercise.
 Two birds, one pedestrian stone.
 Try to schedule your walks to hold you accountable.
 If you don’t have time for a walk, sit by the window.
 Because when it comes to SAD, some sunlight is better than no sunlight.